matrix-org/matrix-spec-proposals/proposals/4115-membership-on-events.md

 https://github.com/element-hq/element-meta/issues/2268.

-As a partial solution to this problem, we propose a mechanism for servers to inform clients of room membership at each event.
+As a partial solution to this problem, we propose a mechanism for servers to inform clients of their room membership at each event.

 ## Proposal